"Toby's Friends" SUPPORT GROUPS FOR SIBLINGS

 Children are welcome to attend all sessions, or just an occasional one as their schedule allows.
 There is no charge for this group.

 RSVP is needed in advance of each meeting by calling Sue Levine at 732-747-5310, ext.
 117 or by email: firstname.lastname@example.org.

 Toby's Friends Sibling Support Group - Ages 10-15

 Older brothers and sisters of children with disabilities have growing concerns about what the future holds for them and their sibling.
 This quarterly program is held at various locations that feature food, discussion and fun!
 Join us for an interesting meeting designed to answer questions and explore feelings related to having a brother or sister with special needs.
 This meeting may be held while bowling, at the boardwalk or in a park!

-WINTER 2017 Meeting: February 23, 2017, 5:15 - 7:15PM at FRA.
+SUMMER 2016 Meeting: August 11, 2016, 5:00 - 7:30PM at Jenkinson's Aquarium on the Boardwalkk in Point Pleasant.
 Join us for our next brothers and sisters meeting.
 We will discuss what it's like to be a sibling of someone with differing abilities.
 We will share feelings and worries, solve problems and learn more about various disabilities.
 This is a great way to share and learn from other students with interesting families just like yours!
 RSVP to Sue at 732-747-5310, ext.
 117 or email@example.com.

 Do you know any other students who might be interested in this program?
 Please spread the word!